Brrn91/Meus-Projetos/README.md

 ---

-## 🧠 Em aprendizado contínuo...
+## 🧠 Em aprendizado contínuo... | In a constant learning process...

-*Este repositório será atualizado conforme avanço nos estudos.
-Todo feedback, sugestão ou dica será muito bem-vindo!*
+*This repository will be updated as I progress in my studies.
+Any feedback, suggestions, or tips are very welcome!*

 ---